Throwing Copper

-Throwing Copper is the third studio album by American alternative rock band Live, released on April 26, 1994, on former MCA Records subsidiary Radioactive Records.
+Throwing Copper is the second studio album by American alternative rock band Live, released on April 26, 1994, on former MCA Records subsidiary Radioactive Records.
 It was produced by Jerry Harrison of Talking Heads and was recorded at Pachyderm Recording Studio.
-Throwing Copper has generally been regarded as Live's best album, having sold over 8 million copies and certified 8× platinum by the Recording Industry Association of America.
+Throwing Copper has generally been regarded as Live's best album, and is also their most commercially successful having sold over 8 million copies and certified 8× platinum by the Recording Industry Association of America.

 Cover art

 The cover art is a painting by Scottish artist Peter Howson titled Sisters of Mercy.
 On September 23, 2005, it was sold for $186,000 by Christie's in New York.
 The painting is oil on canvas and measures 243 x 182 cm.

 25th anniversary reissue

 In May 2019, the band announced a 25th-anniversary reissue of Throwing Copper, which was released on July 19.
 The reissue contains three bonus tracks: "Hold Me Up", which was recorded during the original Throwing Copper sessions and later heard in the 2008 comedy Zack and Miri Make a Porno but was not officially released; "We Deal in Dreams", which had been released as a single off the band's 2004 compilation album Awake: The Best of Live; and "Susquehanna", another previously unreleased track originally recorded in 1993, though it had been written during recording sessions for the band's first studio album, Mental Jewelry.